joekbullard/joekbullard.github.io/content/posts/mapchallenge-day10.md

 title: "Day 10 - North America"
 date: 2023-11-10T09:47:30Z
 draft: false
+tags: ['python','datashader', 'plotly', 'biological records', '30daymapchallenge']
 ---

-Pretty simple one for today, all biological records of one of the most notorious of US imports, the Eastern Grey Squirrel.

-For the viualisation I used plotly and datashader.
+Pretty simple one for today, NBN occurence records of one of the most notorious of US imports, the Eastern Grey Squirrel.
+As is often the case with biological records, the data is heavily skewed by survey effort.
+This is the first time I've used the [Datashader](https://datashader.org/) library, it's a useful visualisation tool when working with large datasets that would be impractical to plot as vectors.
+It works with plotly as below but seems easier to use with GeoViews/HoloViews and Bokeh.
+A key thing to consider when working with Plotly mapbox plots is that the coordinates must be in 4326, but you need to reproject to avoid [projection distotion](https://github.com/plotly/plotly.py/issues/2710), hence why the script below chops between 3857 and 4326.

 {{< load-plotly >}}
 {{< plotly json="/day10.json" height="800px" >}}